 In March 2016, the FASB issued new guidance which simplifies several aspects of the accounting for share-based payment award transactions, including the income tax consequences, forfeitures, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
 The new standard is effective for the Company for fiscal years and interim periods beginning after December 15, 2016, with early application permitted.
 The Company adopted this guidance in the third quarter of 2016.
 In accordance with the new guidance, excess tax benefits and tax deficiencies are recognized as income tax benefit or expense rather than as additional paid-in capital.
 The Company has elected to recognize forfeitures as they occur rather than continue to estimate expected forfeitures.
 In addition, pursuant to the new guidance, excess tax benefits are classified as an operating activity on the consolidated statements of cash flows.
-The recognizion of excess tax benefits and deficiencies are applied prospectively from January 1, 2016.
+The recognition of excess tax benefits and deficiencies are applied prospectively from January 1, 2016.
 Based on the Company's analysis, no cumulative effect adjustment to retained earnings was necessary for tax benefits that were not previously recognized and for adjustments to compensation cost based on actual forfeitures.
-The reclassification of \$1.2 million of excess tax benefits for the year ended December 31, 2015, from cash flows, resulting in the reclassification of \$1.2 million of excess tax benefits for the year ended December 31, 2016, and December 31, 2014.
+The presentation changes for excess tax benefits have been applied retrospectively in the consolidated statements of cash flows, resulting in the reclassification of \$1.2 million of excess tax benefits for the year ended December 31, 2016, and December 31, 2014.